Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Experimental Studies

 \linespread{1.2}

 \linespread{1}

-From Tab.~\ref{tab: survival_time}, we can see that the reshaped reward leads to longer survival time $\bar{T}_{\mathrm{srv}}$, higher averaged cumulative reward $\bar{R}_{\mathrm{cum}}$, and smaller standard deviation $\sigma(R_{\mathrm{cum}})$ for all three RL agents.
-A longer survival time and a larger averaged cumulative reward represent the better execution of the autonomous driving task, while a smaller standard deviation indicates better robustness of the RL agent against the random initial conditions.
+From Tab.~\ref{tab: survival_time}, we can see that the reshaped reward in general leads to a longer survival time $T_{\mathrm{srv}}$ and fewer o$^2$t and oe counts.
+A longer survival time and fewer o$^2$t counts represent the safer execution of the autonomous driving task, while fewer oe counts indicate the better handling of risky events.
 Therefore, the overall results reveal the advantage of the proposed reward-shaping method based on encouragement and penalization for all three agents.
 Also, we can notice that the DQN agent achieves the best overall performance among all three agents.
-In the meantime, PPO achieves the largest performance increase after reward shaping, which is similar to the training result discussed in Sec~\ref{sec:train_result}.
-The DDPG agent achieves mediocre performance which does not change much after reward shaping, which is also consistent with its training results.
+Meanwhile, PPO achieves the largest performance increase after reward shaping, which is similar to the training result discussed in Sec~\ref{sec:train_result}.
+The DDPG agent achieves mediocre performance which does not change much after reward shaping, which is consistent with the training results.

 Nevertheless, only the test scores are not sufficient to address the quality of the trained policies of the agents.
 We further investigate the action counts of the agents in the test to find out whether the agents are taking effective actions instead of lazy actions like \textit{no action}.
 Fig.~\ref{fig:Test_default} shows the total number of different actions that the three agents have taken during the test study.
 It can be noticed that the reshaped reward makes the DQN agent more conservative since it simply always takes \textit{no action} for all test steps.
 Therefore, the policy of the DQN agent is invalid even though it achieves the best scores in Tab.~\ref{tab: survival_time}.
 This implies a negative effect of the reshaped reward on DQN.
 On the contrary, PPO shows a more practical driving strategy and becomes more aggressive after reward shaping, since the number of \textit{braking} increases a lot.
 This indicates that it is taking practical actions to accomplish the driving task.
 More \textit{braking} actions mean that the PPO agent tries to prevent the car from going off the track or colliding with obstacles immediately when the agent accelerates.
 Different from DQN and PPO, a DDPG agent corresponds to a more even distribution of different actions, and this distribution does not change much after the reward shaping.
 To sum up, we can conclude that the encouragement of exploration and the penalization of risky driving positively contribute to the performance promotion of PPO, but negatively affect DQN.
 Meanwhile, their influence on DDPG is very limited.